-At the back of a pick-up truck to the hamlet KwaHlathi, where the cattle herder has found his diamonds she dreams about her future.
+In the back of a pick-up truck to the hamlet KwaHlathi, where the cattle herder has found his diamonds she dreams about her future.
 She wants to emigrate to Dubai, buy a two-story house and send her girl to a private school.
 Velile knows that South Africa is very rich in gemstones, gold, and other sources, that are – until now- not reachable for her.

-Sized like a ping pong ball
+Sized like a ping-pong ball

 Velile and her family are not the only people going digging.
 More than 3000 people, mostly from Johannesburg and its surroundings traveled to KawHlathi to look for a better future.
-In one week’s time, they have plowed more than 50 hectares and went one meter deep digging.
+In one week’s time, they have plowed more than 50 hectares and went one-meter deep digging.
 And they found transparent pieces of quartz, that they assumed they found diamonds.
-And big ones, stones in the size of a ping pong ball.
+And big ones, stones the size of a ping pong ball.